tumelo-maja/pizza_order_cli/README.md

 - **Anytime Application Exit (could-have)**

   **Story:**
-    - As a user, I want to abondon current order and return to main menu so I can start a new order without having to delete all individual order items
+    - As a user, I want to abandon current order and return to main menu so I can start a new order without having to delete all individual order items

   **Acceptance Criteria:**
     - At every display, user can enter '99' to return to main menu